 An employee may also have added protection if they have raised health and safety concerns or if they refuse to return to work if they believed there was a serious and imminent threat to themselves or others.

 Dismissing an employee in certain circumstances related to health and safety would be considered as 'automatically unfair' in terms of the Employment Rights Act 1996.
 This protection would apply to employees whether or not they had 2 years’ service.

 Can I be dismissed at the end of furlough?

 You do not have any additional protection against dismissal during furlough.
 If you have more than 2 years’ service you can be dismissed if your employer has a fair reason for terminating your contract, for example misconduct or capability/performance.

 If you have less than 2 years’ service your employer will be able to dismiss and you will be not be able to lodge a claim at the Employment Tribunal unless the dismissal is based on discrimination, whistleblowing or health and safety issues.

-You can be made redundant during furlough but in any redundancy situation your employer has a duty to follow a fair procedure.
+You can be made redundant during furlough or after furlough ends, but in any redundancy situation your employer has a duty to follow a fair procedure.

 You can be made redundant if, due to a downturn in business your employer ceases or intends to cease providing the type of work you were employed to do or ceases to provide it from your particular place of work.

-Can I make an employment claim if they haven’t followed fair redundancy procedure?
+Can I make an employment tribunal claim if my employer hasn't followed fair redundancy procedure?

 Fair redundancy procedure involves identifying a pool of employees and applying an objective selection criteria to identify who will be made redundant.